Who Am I

 Seeing the results I was getting, I naively thought that it would at least make people stop with their stupid remarks.
 Not at all!
 I was still entitled to the same questions that you all know.
 I had shown vegan bodybuilders, athletes, etc ... nothing helped.
 And even when I managed to nail down the fact that a vegan does not automatically suffer from a deficiency, they felt that my case was necessarily an exception.
 Even my girlfriend and my son being Vegan also, and in good shape, were also exceptions!
 Argh!

-Since people are not willing to listen, let's just give them a little bit of reading!
+So since non-vegans are often not willing to listen, let's be messengers, vegan prophets, and give them a little bit of reading in an attempt to free their mind from speciesism.

 “May all that have life be delivered from suffering.” -Buddha

-If you've gone so far, I would like to thank you for your attention and hope you appreciated my story :).
+If you've gone this far, I would like to thank you for your attention and hope you appreciated my story :).